How to Adapt to Left-hand and Right-hand Driving

 Left-hand driving is a system in which vehicles drive on the right side of the road while the driver sits on the left-hand side of the car.
 This system is prevalent in countries where the traffic flows on the right side of the road.

-Right-hand driving is the opposite of left-hand driving, where vehicles drive on the left side of the road while the driver sits on the right side of the car.
-This system is commonly found in countries where the traffic flows on the left side of the road.
+Right-hand driving is the opposite of left-hand driving, in which vehicles drive on the left side of the road while the driver sits on the right side of the car.
+This system is commonly found in countries where traffic flows on the left side of the road.

 Some examples of countries that practice left-hand driving include the United Kingdom, Australia, India, Japan, and South Africa.
-These countries have their own unique road rules and customs which individuals need to familiarize themselves with when driving in these regions.
+These countries have unique road rules and customs that individuals must familiarize themselves with when driving in these regions.

 On the other hand, there are many countries, including the United States, Canada, Germany, France, and China, where right-hand driving is the norm.
 Different road rules apply in these countries compared to left-hand driving nations, making it essential for individuals to adapt to the change when visiting or relocating.

 The primary difference between left-hand and right-hand driving lies in the setup of the vehicles.
-In left-hand driving, the car's pedals are located on the right side of the driver, while the gearshift is typically situated on the left side.
-Conversely, right-hand driving vehicles have the pedals on the left side of the driver, and the gearshift is positioned on the right side.
+In left-hand driving, the car's pedals are located on the driver's right side, while the gearshift is typically on the left side.
+Conversely, right-hand driving vehicles have the pedals on the driver's left side, and the gearshift is on the right side.

-Left-hand and right-hand driving also differ in terms of the rules of the road.
+Left-hand and right-hand driving also differ in terms of road rules.
 For example, when overtaking another vehicle on a left-hand driving road, you usually pass on the right side.
-Conversely, when driving on a right-hand road, overtaking is done on the left side.
+Conversely, overtaking is done on the left side when driving on a right-hand road.
 Understanding and adhering to these rules is crucial to driving safely and avoiding potential accidents.

 Another important distinction between left-hand and right-hand driving is the approach to turning.
 In left-hand driving countries, vehicles typically make left turns from the innermost lane, while right turns are made from the outermost lane.
 This arrangement is reversed in right-hand driving countries, where left turns are made from the outermost lane, and right turns are made from the innermost lane.